How to Choose Appliances for Your New Kitchen: A Remodeler’s Guide

 🔥 Gas Cooking

-- Cons: Less efficient heat transfer, can heat the kitchen more, and requires a gas line hookup.
+• Cons: Less efficient heat transfer, can heat the room more, and requires a gas line hookup to your house.

 ⚡ Induction Cooking

-- Cons: Requires compatible cookware (magnetic), may have a learning curve for traditional cooks.
+• Cons: Requires compatible pots and pans (magnetic), may have a learning curve for traditional cooks.

 4. Panel-Ready vs Statement Appliances